HDTycho/SieveofEratosthenes/README.md

 Made this using JavaScript.

-Check [this](https://medium.com/i-math/prime-numbers-the-sieve-of-eratosthenes-ee22c119b6de) out for the logic.
+Check [this](https://medium.com/i-math/prime-numbers-the-sieve-of-eratosthenes-ee22c119b6de) out if you want to se the magic behind the curtains.

 This implementation was inspired by this gif